Allegheny-Computer-Science-Thesis-2021/cmpsc-dept-thesis/README.md

 > whenever possible, use and describe one or more concrete examples and technical diagrams

 applies across _all_ relevant sections listed below.

+A final note about requirements: nearly all of the sections requests some discussion of ethical implications inherent in projects.
+The ways in which ethical issues impact research will vary from project to project.
+Readers will be able to guide students on a project-by-project basis toward responding to the ethics requirements listed below.

 #### Introduction